crossminer/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 1.  rascal_eclipse_0.12.0.xxx.jar

 * **Configure the Target Platform**
 1. Open the Eclipse preferences on (`Windows -> Preferencies`), then choose the Target Platform Definition (`Plug-in Development -> Target Platform`).
 <img src="images/eclipse_preferences_1.png" height="500px" width="500px" >
 Figure 1.
-Eclipse Preferences.<br/>
+Eclipse Preferences.

-1. Add a new Target Platform configuration for the project, choose the Default initialization then click on (`Next`).
+2. Add a new Target Platform configuration for the project, choose the Default initialization then click on (`Next`).
 <img src="images/eclipse_target_platform_2.png" height="500px" width="500px" >
 Figure 2.
-Eclipse Target Platforms Initialization.<br/>
+Eclipse Target Platforms Initialization.

-1. Give a name to the new target platform, hit the (`Add`) button to add the Eclipse Mars dependencies and the external rascal libraries content to the target, then click (`Finish`).
+3. Give a name to the new target platform, hit the (`Add`) button to add the Eclipse Mars dependencies and the external rascal libraries content to the target, then click (`Finish`).
 <img src="images/eclipse_target_platform_3.png" height="500px" width="500px" >
 Figure 3.
-Eclipse Target Platforms Dependencies.<br/>
+Eclipse Target Platforms Dependencies.

-1. Finally, check the new target Configuration, then click (`Apply and Close`) to save the changes.
+4. Finally, check the new target Configuration, then click (`Apply and Close`) to save the changes.
 <img src="images/eclipse_target_platform_4.png" height="500px" width="500px" >
 Figure 4.
 Eclipse Target Platforms.